 Whole Foods and Trader Joe's are definitely the most popular grocery options among MIT students.
 There is a Whole Foods located near Central Square, and another near Inman Square, making it a convenient option when you are walking home from studio.
 However, don't forget to take advantage of farmer's markets on the weekends!
+We cannot say enough good things about the Daily Table grocery storeshop at this sweet non-profit and for cheap!

 The Copley Square Farmers Market for example, is open every Saturday, and offers great discounts on fresh vegetables and fruits (eg. \$2 strawberry boxes!).